Fíaskó

 Fíaskó (English title: Fiasco) is an Icelandic film written and directed by Ragnar Bragason and released in 2000.
+It was the director's first feature film.

 Synopsis

 The film is divided into three chapters and looks at three generations of a family living under one roof in Reykjavík.
 The first part focuses on pensioner Karl Barðdal.
 The second is about his granddaughter, Júlía Barðdal.
 The third part deals with Steingerður Barðdal and her relationship with the preacher Samúel.